loglizzy/dex-custom-icons/README.md

 -- Change to an valid theme (example: "Green", "Blue) getfenv(1).currentTheme = "Mono"

--- Some few modifiers to improve the explorer like you want getfenv(1).modfiers = {
+-- Some few modifiers to shape the explorer like you want to getfenv(1).modfiers = {
     SearchOnType = true, -- Auto updates the explorer list when you type on the search box CustomColor = Color3.fromRGB(255, 255, 255), -- Change its RGB value to apply an custom color